A Quest to Find the Best Vacuum

 - Estimated Total Cost $165.96 (plus the cost of gas and downtime to take it to the shop for repair)

 Recommendation: Purchase this product from a vendor that offers an extended warranty upgrade and product replacement if the vacuum cannot be repaired.

 Also, if you choose to consider this a disposable vacuum, you could replace it once a year for less than you would spend on the Dyson DC50.
 Brand new, this vacuum's performance is very impressive.

 The Miele S8 Canister Series: The Best Vacuum at Any Price

 If you love to vacuum and money is no object, then the Miele S8 series is just the ticket for you.
-It's not just the purchase price of $949.00 that makes it pricey, those clever little self sealing vacuum bags cost $5 a piece and fill up quickly in homes with pets in them.
+It's not just the purchase price of $949.00 that makes it pricey, those clever little self-sealing vacuum bags cost $5 per bag and fill up quickly in homes with pets in them.
 You can also expect to regularly replace the beater bar (at $20.00), as pet hair quickly and tightly winds around them, and the HEPA filter will add another $43.00 per filter to maintenance costs.

 - The best maneuverability of any vacuum we tested.
-The telescoping arm and rotating head allows it extend to the center of a California king size bed to get those dust bunnies that have been hiding under there from your old vacuum all these years.
+The telescoping arm and rotating head allow it to extend to the center of a California king-size bed to get those dust bunnies that have been hiding under there from your old vacuum all these years.

 - Canister rolls easily on all surfaces.

 - Total vacuum reach is 33' - Cord 21 feet, Hose 7 feet, telescoping wand 5 feet.

 - The quietest vacuum we tested, great for pets that have noise anxiety.